Mirror symmetry for log Calabi-Yau surfaces I: Introduction

 \begin{remark} When $\NE(Y) \subset P' \subset P \subset A_1(Y)$, then $J' \subset J$ and the formal family $\cX$ for $P$ comes from the family for $P'$ by base-change.
 In this sense the family is independent of the choice of $P$. \end{remark}

+\begin{remark} Note that in the case that the intersection matrix $(D_i\cdot D_j)$ is not negative semi-definite (which includes the case that $D$ supports an ample divisor), Theorem \ref{extensiontheorem} tells us that our construction gives a family over $\Spec R$, so in particular the construction is algebraic. \end{remark}

-We conjecture the families constructed by the above theorems are mirror to $U = Y \setminus D$ in the sense of homological mirror symmetry in the case $\kk=\bC$.
-In Part II of this paper, we shall prove some cases of this by relating our construction to previously known mirror constructions.
-In addition we conjecture the algebra $A$ is the symplectic cohomology ring $SH^0(U)$.
-See \S \ref{HMSsection} for precise statements.
+In this paper, we will not address the question as to in what sense our construction can be proved to be a mirror family.
+We expect, however, that our families constructed by the above theorems are mirror to $U = Y \setminus D$ in the sense of homological mirror symmetry in the case $\kk=\bC$.
+Further justification for our construction yielding the mirror family comes from the heuristic description of the construction in terms of symplectic geometry as discussed below.